ScummVM: Mistic's GPL violations

 ScummVM is distributed as free software under the GPL-2.0-or-later license, enabling anyone to use the project as an engine for a game.
 For example, Revolution Software repackaged their Broken Sword games for a DVD release, using ScummVM with the included sword1 and sword2 engines to support modern computers.

-In December 2008, the ScummVM team learned that the recently released Wii ports of three Humongous Entertainment Junior Adventure titles, Freddi Fish and the Case of the Missing Kelp Seeds, Pajama Sam: No Need to Hide When It's Dark Outside, and Spy Fox: Dry Cereal, have all used the ScummVM engine without proper attribution.
-The games were published on request of Atari through Majesco Entertainment, who turned to Mistic Software to port the games.
+In December 2008, the ScummVM team learned that the Wii ports of three Humongous Entertainment Junior Adventure titles (Freddi Fish and the Case of the Missing Kelp Seeds, Pajama Sam: No Need to Hide When It's Dark Outside, and Spy Fox: Dry Cereal) all used the ScummVM engine without proper attribution.
+The games were published in August 2008 on request of Atari through Majesco Entertainment, who turned to Mistic Software to port the games.
 Mistic had used ScummVM for these, but failed to credit the developers.
 While the ScummVM team contacted gpl-violations.org for legal advice, Atari instead threatened to sue the ScummVM team, as the terms of Nintendo Wii development kit heavily restricted the use of open source software, including the GPL.
 A settlement was made in 2009, in which ScummVM would drop the investigation of the GPL violation, on the condition that Mistic would sell or destroy all GPL-violating copies of the games, make a donation to the Free Software Foundation, and pay the legal fees.
-As a result, this legal dispute significantly limited the availability of the Wii ports of these three titles.